peterhinch/micropython-iot/README.md

 number of messages are sent in the interval between an outage occurring and being detected.

-Messages from server to client are delivered exactly once and in correct order regardless of `qos` setting.
+Messages from server to client are delivered with qos > 0 regardless of the client's `qos` setting.

 While delivery may be guaranteed, timeliness is not.
 Messages are inevitably delayed for the duration of an outage.

+The way in which qos is achieved is discussed [here](./qos/README.md).

 ###### [Contents](./README.md#1-contents)